kumbulanit/t-sql/tech company/untitled/Module 14 - Pivoting and Grouping Sets/Lesson1_Writing_Queries_with_PIVOT_and_UNPIVOT.md

     -- Calculate quarter-over-quarter growth
     FORMAT(
         QuarterlyBudget - LAG(QuarterlyBudget) OVER (
-            PARTITION BY DepartmentName
+            PARTITION BY d.DepartmentName
             ORDER BY CASE Quarter WHEN 'Q1' THEN 1 WHEN 'Q2' THEN 2 WHEN 'Q3' THEN 3 WHEN 'Q4' THEN 4 END
         ), 'C'
     ) AS QoQ_Change,
     -- Calculate growth percentage
     CAST(
         (QuarterlyBudget - LAG(QuarterlyBudget) OVER (
-            PARTITION BY DepartmentName
+            PARTITION BY d.DepartmentName
             ORDER BY CASE Quarter WHEN 'Q1' THEN 1 WHEN 'Q2' THEN 2 WHEN 'Q3' THEN 3 WHEN 'Q4' THEN 4 END
         )) * 100.0 / NULLIF(LAG(QuarterlyBudget) OVER (
-            PARTITION BY DepartmentName
+            PARTITION BY d.DepartmentName
             ORDER BY CASE Quarter WHEN 'Q1' THEN 1 WHEN 'Q2' THEN 2 WHEN 'Q3' THEN 3 WHEN 'Q4' THEN 4 END
         ), 0) AS DECIMAL(5,2)
     ) AS QoQ_Growth_Percent,
     -- Trend classification
     CASE
         WHEN QuarterlyBudget > LAG(QuarterlyBudget) OVER (
-            PARTITION BY DepartmentName
+            PARTITION BY d.DepartmentName
             ORDER BY CASE Quarter WHEN 'Q1' THEN 1 WHEN 'Q2' THEN 2 WHEN 'Q3' THEN 3 WHEN 'Q4' THEN 4 END
         ) * 1.1 THEN 'Strong Growth'
         WHEN QuarterlyBudget > LAG(QuarterlyBudget) OVER (
-            PARTITION BY DepartmentName
+            PARTITION BY d.DepartmentName
             ORDER BY CASE Quarter WHEN 'Q1' THEN 1 WHEN 'Q2' THEN 2 WHEN 'Q3' THEN 3 WHEN 'Q4' THEN 4 END
         ) THEN 'Moderate Growth'
         WHEN QuarterlyBudget < LAG(QuarterlyBudget) OVER (
-            PARTITION BY DepartmentName
+            PARTITION BY d.DepartmentName
             ORDER BY CASE Quarter WHEN 'Q1' THEN 1 WHEN 'Q2' THEN 2 WHEN 'Q3' THEN 3 WHEN 'Q4' THEN 4 END
         ) * 0.9 THEN 'Declining'
         ELSE 'Stable'